jdgamble555/adv-firestore-functions/README.md

 await tagIndex(change, context, 'tags', '_tags');
 ```

 Note: The tags are automatically aggregated into a doc 'tags/_all' to save you money on queries.
-You can set the limitand the name of the field:
+You can set the limit and the name of the field.

+*There is a 10 second delay before the aggregated tag doc (tags/_all) is updated to be sure each tag doc (tags/tag_name) has updated before the query begins.*

 ```typescript
 /**